Living As God’s People

 Blessed are the pure in heart, for they shall see God (v 8).

 Jesus emphasised that it was the condition of our heart – where our true moral nature resides – that counted in the eyes of God.
 He castigated the Pharisees for their inner unrighteousness and hypocrisy though they gave every appearance of being holy and righteous people.
-And as David also says:
+As David says:

 Who may ascend into the hill of the LORD? and who may stand in His holy place?
 He who has clean hands and a pure heart, who has not lifted up his soul to falsehood and has not sworn deceitfully.
 He shall receive a blessing from the LORD and righteousness from the God of his salvation (Psalm 24:3-5).

 Being pure in heart is to have a heart free of moral impurity.
 It is not just appearing to do what is right, the intent of our heart must be right also, according to God’s standard.
 How can we have a pure heart?
-Only through a heart and conscience made clean through the blood of Christ (Hebrews 10:22).
+Only through a heart and conscience made clean through the blood of Christ (Hebrews 10:22) and we keep our heart and conscience pure by choosing to live God’s way.

 7. Making peace